 Of course the first question I had was "What is it like being a truck driver?"

 I think just about everyone asks themselves this question at some point in their life.
 For some of us, maybe it was just a passing thought we had as a kid pulling around a wagon with our bicycle (I can't possibly be the only one who did that!).
 Others will seriously consider trucking as a new career.
 The thought of actually becoming a truck driver is both exciting and scary at the same time.
 Trucking is such a mystery.
 What is it really like?

 So I began my research.
-I searched high and low for information about trucking, but the only thing I could find on the internet was either bias recruiting information or disgruntled truckers complaining about everything under the sun.
-There was no middle ground and no place to obtain credible, honest, unbiased, and reliable information.
-If only I could get the inside scoop, like maybe from a 15 year trucking veteran!
+I searched high and low for information about trucking, but the only thing I could find on the internet was biased recruiting information or disgruntled truckers complaining about everything under the sun.
+There was no middle ground and no place to get credible, honest, unbiased, and reliable information.
+If only I could get the inside scoop, like maybe from a 15-year trucking veteran!
 That's when I finally found this book.
 So I figured, what the heck?
 I'll give it a shot.

-As soon as I was done reading this book, I wrote Brett an email to tell him how much I enjoyed it.
+As soon as I finished reading this book, I wrote Brett an email to tell him how much I enjoyed it.
 This is the exact email I sent Brett to show my appreciation word for word: